 In following these principles, a comprehensive treatment plan is developed for each patient through collaboration with the child himself, the child’s family members, and child-serving systems that have already been identified in the child’s life.
 These individuals and entities form the interdisciplinary team that meets regularly to review progress toward the attainment of the long-term goals and short-term objectives identified in the treatment plan.
 In this fashion, the approach to each child will be strengths-based, therapeutic, and developmentally appropriate in regards to meeting each child where he is at both emotionally and cognitively.
 This also helps to assure that treatment will be as brief and intensive as possible.

-Knowledge and the implementation of basic principles of applied behavior analysis is clearly a primary focus of the IDD/ASD Program.
+Knowledge and implementation of basic principles of Applied Behavior Analysis (ABA) and/or Cognitive Behavioral Therapy (CBT) are a primary focus of the IDD/ASD program.
 Any approach should begin with a thorough functional behavioral analysis (FBA).
 The child’s therapist is responsible for coordinating the FBA, which could include a review of the child’s medical and clinical charts, the child’s IEP and ICMP, an interview with a family member, an interview with direct care staff, an interview with the child, and the use of both clinical assessments and direct observations using an ABC data sheet.
 Following that, the therapist will complete a formal FBA evaluation form which will be implemented as part of the child’ individualized treatment plan.

 The IDD/ASD Program strongly encourages the family to participate in all aspects of treatment with the understanding that the family is the child’s primary support system.
 Family members are treated with the utmost dignity and respect.
 Adhering to this belief, the IDD/ASD Program is committed to building strong family relationships, actively involving the family in each step of a child’s treatment process.
 Interventions are developed and implemented in the residential setting that can be transferred to the home and community environments once a child has completed residential treatment in order to ensure the generalization of skills across all areas of a child’s life.